apache/couchdb-documentation/src/api/database/find.rst

 **The ``$all`` operator**

 The ``$all`` operator matches an array value if it contains all the elements of the argument array.
-Below is an example used with used with the primary index (``_all_docs``):
+Below is an example used with the primary index (``_all_docs``):

     .. code-block:: javascript